 Your GP may refer you for genetic counselling if they think your family history shows you might have a higher risk of developing cancer.
 There are different names for the services that offer genetic counselling.
 For example, you may be referred to a family cancer clinic or a cancer genetics clinic.

-You may wait for a few weeks or months before the clinic contacts you.
-They may send you a family history form to fill out before you have an appointment.
+After your GP has referred you, the clinic should contact you within a few weeks.
+They may send you a family history form to complete before you have an appointment.
 This will usually ask you:

 - the names and ages of your family members

 - whether they are on your mother’s side or father’s side of the family

 - what cancer types your relatives have had

 It is not always possible to fill out the form completely.
 For example, if you are adopted, you may not have access to your family history.
 It may be difficult to contact or speak to some of your family members.
 Sometimes talking about a family member or their illness is painful or upsetting.
 Some relatives may not want to know more about possible cancer risk in your family.

 Do not worry if you cannot get all the facts.
 But try to complete the form as much as you can.
 The team at the genetics clinic will understand.

 A genetics specialist uses the information you give to work out whether there might be an increased risk of cancer in your family.
 They may also use information from public records or a cancer registry to find out more about cancer in your family.

 Sometimes the genetics specialist can find useful information about a relative’s cancer diagnosis in their health records.
 If the relative is alive, the genetics specialist can only do this with the relative’s permission.